frankieee324/NoteTaker/ReadMe.md

 ## Description

-Apliation that allows user to write, save, and delete notes
+Application that allows user to write, save, and delete notes

 ## Table of Contents